ucb-stat133/stat133-spring-2019/syllabus/policies.md

 - understand common data formats,
 - use the computer extensively to conduct statistical analysis of data,
-- use existing software rather than build routines from the ground up,
 - understand how to visualize data and display statistical information,
 - learn the basic principles for writing code,
 - organize your workflow,